KhairulIzwan/food_service_robot/fsr_navigation/README.md

 ### Arduino-single-dc-motor-control-with-encoder
 1. **Description** :: Controlling DC Motor with Encoder using Shield L298P Motor Driver with GPIO
-2. **Purpose** :: Use an Arduino in controlling the dual DC Motor plus read the encoder value
+2. **Purpose** :: Use an Arduino in controlling the single DC Motor plus read the encoder value
 3. **Uses** ::
 > 1. Attach the Motor Driver Shield
 > 2. Download the source to Arduino